India Field Trip for Fashion Students

 And of course it was not “ all work and no play” !
 Our merry band of students took time off to get large doses of inspiration from architectural marvels of Jaipur and Delhi, explored markets and scoured street shops, dined in palaces, private homes, members-only clubs and funky restaurants, hobnobbed with locals and even danced at a wedding !

 INDIA BY HAND Apprentice trips are suitable for students of fashion, design, product, luxury, photography, art and related subjects and are open to leading design schools and universities worldwide.
 Bookings are now open for Fall and Winter 2019 tours for minimum groups of 16 students.
-To get a sample itinerary or enquire how we can customise a student / teacher tour for your school, group or class, email us at firstname.lastname@example.org
+To get a sample itinerary click here or email us at firstname.lastname@example.org for any enquiries